Fmstrat/winapps/README.md

     - Type "About"
     - Open "About"
     - Change the PC name to "RDPWindows" (This will allow WinApps to detect the local IP)
-- Go to Control Panel
+- Go to Settings
-    - Under "System," allow remote connections for RDP
+    - Under "System", then "Remote Desktop" allow remote connections for RDP
 - Merge `kvm/RDPApps.reg` into the registry to enable RDP Applications

 And the final step is to run the installer: